The Bottom Line

 The Nikon D5000 DSLR camera is a camera that generated a lot of buzz upon its release.
 After I had a chance to review the Nikon D5000, I can understand the reason for the buzz.

-The best thing about the D5000 is it works well in fully manual mode, fully auto mode, or anything in between.
+As I learned in my Nikon D5000 review, the best thing about the D5000 is it works well in fully manual mode, fully auto mode, or anything in between.

 - Image quality is excellent